-- Prime Minister's Office, 10 Downing Street, Department for International Development, Foreign & Commonwealth Office, Ministry of Defence, The Rt Hon David Cameron MP, The Rt Hon Sir Michael Fallon MP, The Rt Hon Philip Hammond MP, and The Rt Hon Sir Desmond Swayne TD MP
+- Prime Minister's Office, 10 Downing Street, Department for International Development, Foreign & Commonwealth Office, Ministry of Defence, The Rt Hon David Cameron The Rt Hon Sir Michael Fallon MP, The Rt Hon Philip Hammond MP, and The Rt Hon Sir Desmond Swayne TD

 - Part of: